seblhaire/daterangepickerhelper/README.md

 ```

-## Config Files
+## Config File

-Config files are available, either in package directory in vendor\seblhaire/daterangepickerhelper or in
+Config file `daterangepickerhelper.php` is available, either in package directory in vendor/seblhaire/daterangepickerhelper or in
 your app config directory if you publish config.
 Parameters not language-dependent are in
-`calendar.php`.
-Language-dependant parameters are in `{locale}/locales.php`.
+`default` section.
+Language-dependant parameters are in `language` section.

 ## Parameters